 The Mercedes-Benz X-Class is available in three specification options; Pure, Progressive and Power.
 What’s the difference between them?
 We look at what comes as standard across each model, and highlight the differences.

-Mercedes-Benz X-Class Pure specs
+Mercedes-Benz X-Class Pure Specification

-Mercedes-Benz X-Class Progressive specs
+Mercedes-Benz X-Class Progressive Specification

 Progressive models are a lot easier on the eye thanks to 17-inch six-spoke alloy wheels, chrome handles, body-coloured door mirrors and bumpers and heated door mirrors.
 On this inside, there isn’t a huge improvement with just heated front seats, carpet flooring and a leather steering wheel and handbrake added.

-Mercedes-Benz X-Class Power specs
+Mercedes-Benz X-Class Power Specification

-Common upgrades on the X-Class include a rear diff lock (£490), the COMMAND satellite navigation system (£2,225), all-season tyres (£130) and the nut brown leather interior (£890).
+Common upgrades on the X-Class include a rear diff lock (£490), the Command satellite navigation system (£2,225), all-season tyres (£130) and the nut-brown leather interior (£890).